bgeneto/siesta-gcc-mpi/README.md

 ## 2. Create required installation folders

 *Note: In what follows, we assume that your user has write permission to the following install directories (that's why we use chown/chmod below).
-Additionaly, your user must be in the sudoers file.*
+Additionally, your user must be in the sudoers file.*

 ```
 SIESTA_DIR=/opt/siesta